-\cite{haslbeck2020estimating} observe that clustering distance can be adversely affected by differences in cluster sizes.
-In our context, both $p_X(\psi_1,\psi_2)$ and $d_X(\psi_1,\psi_2)$ becomes problematic when $h$ approaches $n$ because there is then little room for the binary mappings $\psi_1$ and $\psi_2$ to disagree.
-For example, in the extreme situation $h=n$, both measures will be $0$.
-To adjust for the effect of cluster sizes in $p_X(\psi_1,\psi_2)$, we employ the scaled metric
+\cite{haslbeck2020estimating} observed that clustering distance can be adversely affected by differences in cluster sizes.
+In our context, $p_X(\psi_1,\psi_2)$ becomes problematic when $h$ approaches $n$, because at this point, there is little room for the binary mappings $\psi_1$ and $\psi_2$ to differ.
+For example, in the extreme situation where $h=n$, $p_X(\psi_1,\psi_2)$ will always be $0$.
+To adjust for the effect of cluster sizes in $p_X(\psi_1,\psi_2)$, we consider the scaled metric:

-where $c = 2\frac{h}{n}\frac{(n-h)}{n}$ is the expectation of $|\psi_1(x_i)-\psi_2(x_i)|$ when $\psi_1$ and $\psi_2$ represent two randomly chosen inlier sets of size $h$ from the rows of $X$. \cite{sun2013consistent} adopt a similar scaling technique for tuning parameter selection in penalized regression.
-For a measure of instability based on clustering distance, we follow \cite{haslbeck2020estimating} and employ the metric